-When we walk through spiritual droughts, we’re tempted to believe this time is an unusable, accidental derailment in our Christian journey.
+When we walk through spiritual wilderness, we’re tempted to believe this time is an unusable, accidental derailment in our Christian journey.
 Maybe God was asleep at the wheel or took a wrong turn, but somehow, we’ve veered off the road and gotten lost in this desolate place.

-Your Wilderness Experience Is Not a Waste
+The Spiritual Wilderness Is Not a Waste

 But nothing in our life is purposeless, not even our wandering in the wilderness.
 It’s not our destination, our home, and it’s not even a desired stop along the way, but God has good plans for us in every place He leads us.
 Even in the desert, there is “grace in the wilderness” (Jeremiah 31:2).
 Consider these four purposes as an encouragement to endure, trust and wait on the Lord.